On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs

-\begin{proof} In the standard path decomposition, each bag contains at most $\pwidth + 1$ nodes.
-The number of bags satisfies $\ell \geq \frac{n}{\pwidth + 1}$ as each node has to be present in at least one bag.
-Substituting this into Lemma \ref{lemma:pwidth-ell}, we obtain:
+\begin{proof}[of Theorem~\ref{thm:approximation-constant}] Let $(G,s)$ be an instance of \telebr, where $G$ is a graph of pathwidth $\pwidth$.
+Consider a standard path decomposition $D$ of $G$, where each bag contains at most $\pwidth + 1$ vertices.
+Let $L$ be the number of bags in $D$ and note that $\bigell \geq \frac{n}{\pwidth + 1}$.
+This holds because each vertex has to be present in at least one bag.
+Combining this inequality with Lemma~\ref{lemma:pwidth-ell}, we will obtain